Cheerfultrout/slide-android/README.md

 known issues:
--On-screen keyboard is sending only '/' when keys are pressed (multiple for multi-char inputs) -when connected over USB, device name displays simply as "local host" since the 7.0+ crash fix -desktop client won't launch if adb.exe is already running.
-This is a good thing, except that on closing, adb.exe stays running in the background (when it probably should be closed on exit) -apparently the app is no longer indexable by google search or something? (doesn't matter to me) -connecting to the server application is finicky (may need an update)
+-On-screen keyboard is sending only '/' when keys are pressed (multiple for multi-char inputs) -when connected over USB, device name displays simply as "local host" since the 7.0+ crash fix -connecting to the server application has issues unless resuming an in-the-background session -> over USB this also fixes device names displaying as "localhost" -> may be related to the 'fix' to make it run on 7.0+ devices -desktop client won't launch if adb.exe is already running.
+This is a good thing, except that on closing, adb.exe stays running in the background (when it probably should be closed on exit) -apparently the app is no longer indexable by google search or something? (doesn't matter to me)

 NB:
 -While I've done a decent amount of java coding, this is the first Android app I've really worked